edgedb/edgedb/docs/reference/edgeql/cardinality.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Ultimately, the distinction between "aggregate vs element-wise" operations is a false one.
-Consider the :eql:op:`IN` operation.
+Consider the :eql:op:`in` operation.

 .. code-block:: edgeql-repl